 (b) Compensated absence

 The leave scheme is a final salary defined benefit plan, that provides for a lumpsum payment at the time of separation based on scheme rules the benefits are calculated on the basis of last drawn salary and the leave count at the time of separation and paid as lumpsum.
+This liability has been provided for based on the actual valuation.

 Significant actuarial assumptions for the determination of the defined obligation are discount rate and expected salary increase.
 The sensitivity analyses below have been determined based on reasonably possible changes of the respective assumption occurring at the end of the reporting period, while holding all other assumptions constant.